StoicGilgamesh/Semantic-Segmentation-for-RGB-Aerial-Images/README.md

 Please do also find the poster (Final_poster.pdf) for this project which gives more detailed answeres for the results and accuracy.

+The acceptable dataset format is the similar to Semantic Drone Dataset bu TU Graz.
+So you can also use that directly.

+For running the code please run "train.py".
+You can tune the parameters and hyperparameters of the networks by editing the values in the training script itself.